cristech2/fastapi-intructions/instructions/fastapi-sqlmodels.instructions.md

 - Use modern Python collection syntax (PEP 585) instead of `typing` module imports
 - Implement clear separation between ORM, Pydantic, and response models
 - Use UUID as default primary key type with automatic generation
-- Always define `from_attributes = True` in Config when mapping ORM to response models
+- Never define `from_attributes = True` in Config when mapping ORM to response models.
+SQLModel does not require it.

 ## Model Architecture